digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 - In the future, we will support attestators, which can be thought of as on-demand VIP participants.
   Instead of constructing Daml models so that VIP parties are informees on every action, attestators are only used on-demand.
-  The participants who wish to have the transaction committed must disclose sufficient amount of history to provide the attestator with unequivocal evidence of a subtransaction's validity.
+  The participants who wish to have the transaction committed must disclose a sufficient amount of history to provide the attestator with unequivocal evidence of a subtransaction's validity.
   The attestator's statement then substitutes the confirmations of the unresponsive participants.